wilsonaustin10/goldenchildren/docs/vnc_setup.md

 This document outlines the VNC server setup on our system for remote desktop access.

 ## Installed Components
-- TigerVNC Server
+- TigerVNC Server - brew install tiger-vnc (for Mac users)
-- noVNC (web-based VNC client)
+- noVNC (web-based VNC client)a
 - Firefox ESR browser
 - XFCE desktop environment